RussRobin/OBJ-GSP/README.md

 StitchBench is by far the most comprehensive image stitching dataset.
 A sample image pair is provided in ```./input-data/AANAP-01_skyline```.
-StitchBench will be released soon.
+StitchBench will be open-sourced upon publication of our paper.
+[HuggingFace](https://huggingface.co/datasets/RussRobin/StitchBench)

 ## Segment Anything Model Script
 Run ```.sln``` and you will find 0-original.png in the ```./``` folder.